-Federal Perkins Loan - This is a low interest (5 percent) loan.
-Eligibility is based on the applicant's need and funding availability.
-Interest does not accrue during the period of enrollment and for a grace period of nine months after graduation, withdrawal, or dropping below half-time enrollment status.
+Federal Perkins Loan - This is a low interest (5 percent) federal student loan for undergraduate and graduate students with exceptional financial need.
+ECPI is the lender and award limits are subject to availability of funds..
+Interest does not accrue during the period of enrollment and for a grace period of nine months after graduation, withdrawal, or less than half-time enrollment status.

-Federal Work-Study - The Federal Work-Study Program provides on- and off-campus student employment, usually at non-profit organizations.
-This employment is awarded on a need basis and earnings are monitored.
+Federal Work-Study - The Federal Work-Study Program provides on- and off-campus part-time employment, while enrolled in school to undergraduate, graduate, and professional students.
+Students earn at least current-federal minimum wages and this employment is awarded based on financial need and funding availability.

-Federal Direct Stafford Loan - The Federal Direct Stafford Loan is a need-based, low-interest, fixed rate loan made directly from the Department of Education.
+Federal Direct Subsidized Loan - The Federal Direct Subsidized Loan is a financial need-based, low-interest, fixed rate loan available to undergraduate students directly from the Department of Education.